All of a sudden there was no more money.

 Hunters with night-vision brutally chasing stinky meaty prey.

 A right irony in Australia was the dominance of the emu after radiation worked it’s way through us.
-It grew as the ants did and was one of the few animals that thrived after the fall.
+Like a wave of colonizers taking the land from it’s inhabitants; the emu grew as the ants did and was one of the few animals that thrived after the fall.
 Vicious bastards.